Top of main content

 What if your savings income exceeds the Personal Savings Allowance?

 If your savings interest exceeds your Personal Savings Allowance, HMRC will collect any tax you owe on your savings accounts.
-This is usually done through a change to your tax code (based on information provided by banks and building societies), or through your annual tax return if you complete one.
+This is usually done through a change to your tax code (based on information provided by banks and building societies), or through your annual self-assessment tax return if you complete one.

 What if you’ve paid too much tax on your savings interest?

-If you’ve paid too much tax, you may be able to claim this back.
 You’ll need to fill in form R40 (or form R43 if living outside the UK) and send it to HMRC.
 These forms are available online at GOV.UK.
 You can claim back overpaid tax on your savings from up to 4 years prior.

 Only individuals get a Personal Savings Allowance.
 If your accounts relate to a business, charity, club or association, they'll earn interest without tax deducted.